A Fall Guide on How To Catch a Landlocked Salmon

 The Slow Swing

-Once the fly reaches 10:00 the currents will start to work the fly.
-The first thing that will happen is the fly will lift off the bottom.
-Counteract this by first lowering the rod tip and letting line slide through your fingers, as needed.
-Doing one or both will normally do the job and of course, keep mending the line as needed to maintain the desired slow swing.
+Once your fly reaches the 10:00 position, you will notice that the currents begin to engage with it.
+The first thing to watch for is the fly lifting off the bottom.
+To counteract this, lower your rod tip and allow the line to slide through your fingers as needed.
+This technique will help keep the fly in the strike zone.
+Additionally, remember to continue mending the line as necessary to maintain that desired slow swing.

 Original article By Jay Peck